Ydanis Rodríguez: New York City Council

-In 2013, Rodríguez became the first New York City Council Member to ever take paternity leave when his daughter was born.
+In 2013, Rodríguez became the first New York City Council Member to ever take paternity leave following the birth of his daughter.
 Rodríguez took two weeks' leave.
 Since then, he has been vocal about the need for paid paternity and maternity leave in New York City and nationwide, citing the vast number of countries that have paid family leave.

-A controversy attended the 2014 hiring by Department of Design and Construction Commissioner Feniosky Pena-Mora of the wife of Rodríguez, Christina Melendez, as a special assistant to with a $150,000-a-year salary.
-Employees at the DDC twice complained in writing to Mayor Bill de Blasio that the commissioner was engaging in patronage and hiring "cronies".
-The commissioner and Rodriguez had a prior relationship, inasmuch as in 2012 when the commissioner was threatened with removal as Dean at Columbia University's engineering school, Rodriguez had led a campaign to keep the commissioner in his job.
-Rodríguez's wife did not have a background in either engineering or architecture (areas associated with the DDC), but her new position with the DDC position paid her $48,000 more than her prior position did.
+In 2014 the hiring by Department of Design and Construction (DDC) Commissioner Feniosky Pena-Mora of Rodríguez's wife Christina Melendez as a special assistant to the agency with a $150,000-a-year salary sparked controversy Employees at DDC twice complained in writing to Mayor Bill de Blasio that the commissioner was engaging in patronage and hiring "cronies".
+The commissioner and Rodriguez had a prior relationship.
+In 2012, when the commissioner was threatened with removal as Dean at Columbia University's engineering school, Rodriguez led a campaign to keep the commissioner in his job.
+Rodríguez's wife did not have a background in either engineering or architecture (areas associated with the DDC), but her new position with paid her $48,000 more than her previous role.

 In February 2016, residents of his district expressed unhappiness with Rodriguez's assertion that he needed to be paid at least $175,000 to support his family, rather than the then-current base salary of $112,500, which was already being raised 32% to $148,500.
 The median household income was $39,500 in Rodriguez's district at the time.

 In 2016, Rodríguez sponsored a bill that was signed into law that eliminated the requirement that New York City taxi drivers take an English proficiency exam.

 In 2017, he and several other politicians expressed outrage at the MTA's practices and lack of regard for their ridership, urging the agency to offer better service.

 2019 New York Public Advocate campaign

-Rodríguez was one of 18 candidates to replace Letitia James as New York City Public Advocate upon her election to Attorney General of New York.
-As the election was officially nonpartisan, Rodríguez ran on "Unite Immigrants" party line.
+Rodríguez was one of 18 candidates who ran to replace Letitia James as New York City Public Advocate upon her election to Attorney General of New York.
+As the election was officially nonpartisan, Rodríguez ran on the "Unite Immigrants" party line.
 Rodríguez came in fifth with 24,266 votes.

 2020 U.S. House of Representatives campaign

 In 2019, Rodríguez declared his candidacy for the United States House of Representatives in New York's 15th congressional district following the retirement of 30-year incumbent José E. Serrano.
-He finished in fifth place out of 12 candidates in the June 23, 2020 Democratic Party primary.
+He finished in fifth place out of 12 candidates in the June 23, 2020, Democratic Party primary.